 1. Weight Loss

-Carrying additional body weight caused by stubborn fat deposits might harm your skin's elastin and collagen fibers, making it more difficult for your skin to tighten up after losing weight.
+Carrying additional body weight caused by stubborn fat deposits might harm your skin's elastin and collagen fibers, making it more difficult for your skin to tighten up after the lose weight.

-If you undergo a drastic weight loss procedure such as weight loss surgery, tummy tuck, or body contouring surgery in some instances, these techniques may result in excessive loose skin hanging off the body.
+If you undergo a drastic loss of weight procedure such as weight loss surgery, tummy tuck, or body contouring surgery in some instances, these techniques may result in excessive loose skin hanging off the body.

 The same rule applies if you’ve lost weight fast.